 DMI personnel involved in BalticSEAL are Kristine Madsen (responsible for WP2) and Jacob Hoeyer (technical coordinator of the project) and Ida M. Riggaard.

 The UCC team members have worked with data from a wide range of satellite EO instruments including MERIS, MODIS, SAR and higher resolution optical datasets for land, coastal and marine applications.
 Nested within the MaREI Governance group, Rory and Eimear are skilled at building the connection between stakeholders and data through engagement and requirements analysis.
 This includes experience in looking at EO for Marine Spatial Planning, aquaculture and fisheries, Blue Growth, and disaster Risk reduction.
 Ecosystems approaches to fisheries and mechanisms for improved participatory governance among others.
 In combination with a significant capacity and understanding of communications, engaging stakeholders, and the use of social media networks within communications strategies, they are well placed to deliver a scientific roadmap for Baltic SEAL product development beyond the project timeframe.

 Key Person for UCC: Rory Scarrott is responsible for roadmap development under WP5, and leading the project’s outreach and promotion.
 He has invaluable experience in promotion activities and scientific roadmap development, particularly in the context of international projects.
 Michael Sweeney supported the roadmap and handbook efforts, and promoted the achievements of the Baltic SEAL team through digital media.
 The project also acknowledges the contributions of Eimear Tuohy, who was instrumental in establishing the communications infrastructures, and is now working at Techworks Marine.
 Emma Chalençon shaped the product handbook and co-authored freely available Python codes for novices, and is now working in the Department of Geography at UCC, investigating fire detection in Ireland from orbit.

-Overseeing and supporting the Baltic SEAL team are the ESA technical officer, Jérôme Benveniste.
-He is assisted by Marco Restano and Americo Ambrozio.
+Overseeing and supporting the Baltic SEAL team are the ESA technical officer, Jérôme Benveniste, assisted by Marco Restano and Américo Ambrózio.
 Not only do they ensure Baltic SEAL is kept on track for delivery, scrutinize and accept the deliverables, but also provide invaluable links to expertise, technology, experience and specialist networks around the world.